-A Centre may use the term Cochrane [Country Name] as their primary name or they may wish to use their existing Centre title, e.g. The Dutch Cochrane Centre could be referred to exclusively as Cochrane Netherlands or it could choose to be known as The Dutch Cochrane Centre, part of Cochrane Netherlands.
+A Centre may use the term Cochrane [Country Name] as their primary name or they may wish to use their existing Centre title, e.g., The Dutch Cochrane Centre could be referred to as Cochrane Netherlands or it could choose to be known as The Dutch Cochrane Centre.
+Some Centres may continue to use both naming conventions and that is acceptable.

 Associate Centres will also be able to refer to themselves using the same naming structure if there is no Centre in their country.
-If there is a Centre already established in their country, they will be known as An Associated Centre of Cochrane [Country Name].
+If there is a Centre already established in their country, they will be known as: An Associate Centre of Cochrane [Country Name].

-Affiliates that are set up by existing Centres or Associated Centres will be known as An Affiliate of Cochrane [Country Name].
+Affiliates that are set up in countries with an existing Centre or Associate Centre will be known as: An Affiliate of Cochrane [Country Name].